How Restaurant Review Sites Are Changing the Way We Dine

-Customers have more options than ever when deciding where to eat - according to the U.S. National Restaurant Association, there are more than one million restaurant locations in the U.S. and in 2017 restaurant industry sales topped $799 billion.
+Customers have more options than ever when deciding where to eat.
+According to the U.S. National Restaurant Association, there are more than one million restaurant locations in the U.S., and in 2018 restaurant industry sales topped $825 billion.

-With this many choices, the majority of consumers now look to online restaurant review sites and social media for recommendations on where to dine, especially when travelling.
+With this many choices, the majority of consumers now look to online restaurant review sites and social media for recommendations on where to dine, especially when traveling.